asayers/cbdr/README.md

 2. Randomly pick one of your two checkouts and run `bench.sh`, measuring the time it takes to run.
 Append the result to that checkout's "measurements" file.
-3. Compute the 99.9% one-tailed [confidence interval] for the difference of the means.
-The choice of α=0.1% means that one in a thousand runs will yield a false positive.
+3. Compute a one-tailed [confidence interval] for the difference of the means.
-4. Is the width of the confidence interval still bigger than 5% of the merge-base's mean time?
+   The choice of α determines how many false-positive CI runs you're going to get, but note that a choosing higher confidence level means the confidence interval will shrink more slowly.
-    * If "yes", go back to step 2.
-Every new measurement will shrink the confience interval a bit.
+4. Look at the confidence interval as a percentage of the mean running time of the merge-base.
-    * If "no", the confience interval is now tight enough to spot a 5% regression; proceed.
+    * Is the upper bound less than +2%?
+If so, you're good to merge!
-5. Is the lower bound less than zero?
+    * Is the lower bound greater than +2%?
+If so, it looks like there's a regression.
-    * If "yes", there's no evidence that the feature-branch's mean running time is larger than the merge-base's mean running time; you're good to merge!
+    * Otherwise, the confidence interval is too wide and you need more data: go back to step 2.
-    * If "no", it looks like the running time has regressed.
-Take a look at the confidence interval to see how bad the regression is, and decide whether you're willing to accept it.
+    * You may also want to include a time-limit.
+Once it's reached, just check that the lower bound is above +2%.
+If it is, there's no evidence of a regression, and it's probably safe to merge.

 The above is just an example but hopefully you get the idea.
 You can vary the details; for instance, why not measure RSS instead of running time?
 Or measure